refh0101/Distribution-Network-Analysis/README.md

 Distribution Network Analysis helps evaluate how well the grid can handle growing EV demand.
 As EV usage rises, this analysis becomes critical.
 Top 5 Reasons Why This Project Matters

+#### Customer Retention
-## Customer Retention — Reliable EV charging keeps customers satisfied.
+- Reliable EV charging keeps customers satisfied and loyal.

+#### Revenue Growth
-## Revenue Growth — EVs create new electricity demand and business opportunities.
+- EV adoption increases electricity demand and creates new business opportunities.

+#### Sustainability
-## Sustainability — Supports reduction of greenhouse gas emissions.
+- Supports the reduction of greenhouse gas emissions and promotes clean energy use.

+#### Regulatory Compliance
-## Regulatory Compliance — Ensures grid performance meets required standards.
+- Ensures the grid meets required reliability and performance standards.

-## Technological Innovation — Encourages modern, data‑driven decision‑making.
+#### Technological Innovation
+- Encourages the use of modern, data‑driven tools to improve operations and planning.

 # 🎯 Project Objectives
 A. Assess Network Capacity